 Yarn: (DK Weight #3)

-How cute is this Cuddle Up Dinosaur Blanket?
-The corner to corner crochet technique gives this blanket a nice texture and a solid fabric with no holes.
+How cute is this Cuddle Up crochet dinosaur baby blanket?
+The corner-to-corner crochet technique gives this blanket a nice texture and a solid fabric with no holes.
 Of course, the best part is that there is a little hood complete with dinosaur spikes running down the back.
 There are even little pockets to keep your hands cozy too.

 Designer: Moogly